ElektraInitiative/libelektra/doc/decisions/deferred_plugin_calls.md

 - Functions supporting deferred calls should allow for multiple calls (i.e. they should be idempotent).
-  This leaves state at affected plugins and does avoids duplicating state (e.g.
+  This leaves state at affected plugins and does avoid duplicating state (e.g.
   "was this function called for this plugin before?") in encapsulating plugins.